Sensei-Node/ethereum-node/README.md

-# Ethereum clients and tools
+# Ethereum Node Setup

-This repo contains all tools and clients we use at `senseinode.com` in order to run ethereum nodes (including validator clients).
-In order to make proper use of the repo, you first need to determine the clients that you wish to run.

-NOTE: Please make sure to run only a single execution client with a single consensus client.
-Also for security reasons, for each validator client that uses keystores folder we made a separate folder (so that there's no possible way to incur in double-signing in case of missconfiguration of services)
+This repository provides a comprehensive Docker Compose setup for running Ethereum nodes.
+It supports multiple execution and consensus clients, validators, and additional services like MEV-Boost.

+**Key Features:**
+- 🚀 Single unified startup script for Linux and macOS
+- 📦 Modular architecture - each service in its own directory
+- 🔧 No dependencies - just Docker Compose
+- 🔐 Auto-generated JWT secret
+- 🎯 Simple configuration via environment variables

+**Important:** Run only ONE execution client with ONE consensus client at a time.
+For validators, we use separate keystore directories for each client to prevent double-signing.

 # Requirements

 ## Linux

-- Docker, Docker Compose
+- Docker with Compose
 ```bash
 sudo apt update -y
 sudo apt install ca-certificates curl gnupg -y